-Yes, if you contact us within the first 24 hours after you've placed these orders, we will refund one shipping fee so that you only pay for one shipping.
+If the total amount of glasses is not over 10 and you contact us within the first 24 hours after you've placed these orders, we will refund extra shipping fee so that you only pay for one shipping.
 The orders may be shipped together or separately.

 You can track your order through this website link: https://www.usps.com(Standard Shipping or American special line) and https://www.ups.com(Business Express) Or you can email our customer service to have tracking information.

 |Single-Vision - Regular RX.||3 business days|

 |Single-Vision - Strong RX.||6 - 8 business days|